Sophie-Williams/1447xPokeBot/README.md

 # 1447xPokeBot
 Fun 'Pokemon Go' type game for discord servers.

+Programmed by rkhous, CP additions for hatches, catches, and raids by ibuckshot5 (Entropy)

 Runs on Python 3